locallyoptimistic/LocallyOptimistic/content/post/practical_ml_2.md

 ---
-author: Ilan Man
+author: "Ilan Man"
 title: "More Tips for Practical Data Science"
-cover: ""
+cover: "/img/cover.jpg"
-publishDate: TBD
-draft: false
-tags:
+tags: ["datascience"]
- - datascience
+date: "2018-05-15"
+draft: true
 ---

-This is the second installment of my ["Tips on Practical Data Science"](https://www.locallyoptimistic.com/post/practical_ml/).
-In today's post we are going to discuss implications of a changing data distribution, some practical technical considerations, and the value of presenting your work.
+This is the second installment of my ["Tips on Practical Data Science"]({{< ref "practical_ml.md" >}}).
+Today's post will be about keeping your models fresh and up to date, and your team informed as your data world evolves.
+We'll discuss some implications of a changing data distribution on your model, practical technical considerations when building a model that is integrated with the product application, and how presenting to your team can be a great checkpoint on your model building progress.
 <!--more-->

 As before, it is helpful to have a model in mind when thinking through these considerations.
 Last time, we pretended to be an events platform and our goal was to build an event classification algorithm to distinguish between Halloweens, Birthdays and Weddings, for example.
 In this post we will consider another model used by our events company - a spam filter.
 You can imagine people using our platform for sending spam messages, such as *“Congratulations, you’ve been approved!”*.
 Our goal is to filter out spammy emails from non-spammy emails.